arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone2.md

 ## Start source tasks and sink tasks

-- From the edge node, **create two separate sessions** and  run the below to create the new connectors and start tasks.
+- From the edge node  run each of the below in a **separate session** to create new connectors and start tasks.

 **Start Source connector**
 ```